DylanSp/wheel-lang/README.md

     1. Running a multi-file program: `node dist/main.js -f examples/modules_basic/basic_module.wheel examples/modules_basic/basic_consumer.wheel`.
     1. Running a program with command-line arguments: `node dist/main.js -f examples/cli_arguments/command_line_arguments.wheel -a 0 1 2`.

+## Example Programs

+Each subdirectory of the [`examples`](examples) directory contains a Wheel program, with some number of modules in files with the extension `.wheel`.
+Each directory also contains a plain text file called `expected`; this is used as the expected output in CI tests to ensure that the example programs perform appropriately.
+The easiest way to execute an example program is `node dist/main.js -f examples/[example subdirectory name]/*.wheel`.

 ## Programming in Wheel

 ### Syntax